ravendb/ravendb-python-embedded/README.md

         ...
 ```

-Download self-contained builds from the RavenDB downloads page (one archive per platform); the
+Download the Server package for your platform from the [RavenDB downloads page](https://ravendb.net/downloads);
-server files live in the archive's `Server/` folder.
+the server files live in the archive's `Server/` folder.
 Runnable walkthrough:
 [`labs/02-embedded-external-server.md`](labs/02-embedded-external-server.md).

 Or skip the manual download and let the driver fetch and cache one for you on first use: